 Late 1980 – still unsatisfied with my life, I made the decision to serve a full-time mission for the church.
-I had to get special permission because I was over 26 yrs old.
+I received special permission because I was over age 26.
 A short time later, I was called to the Japan Sendai mission.

 Feb 1981 – sold my truck and motorcycle, moved most everything else into Gladys Owen’s home (my neighbor when I was in the Avenues), got a ride to the Missionary Training Center (MTC) in Provo to begin my 2-year mission.
 Roger Fulwider later sold my airplane for me as well.

 April 1981 – flew to Sendai, Japan.
-Was assigned to the Furukawa Branch and paired up with Elder Kurata who wasn’t much fun to work with, partly because he was so serious, and also because of the language barrier.
+Was assigned to the Furukawa Branch (north of Sendai) and paired up with Elder Kurata who wasn’t a lot of fun to work with, partly because he was so serious, and also because of the language barrier.
 Fortunately there were two other Elders living with us who made my life easier.

-Sept 1981 – transferred to Yamagata to serve with Elder Price and then Cannon.
+Sept 1981 – transferred to Izumi to serve with Elder Price and then Cannon.

 Dec 1981 – transferred to the mission home in Sendai to serve as Mission Recorder under Pres.
 Shimabukuro where I made travel arrangements for all returning missionaries.
 Also produced a manual for teaching English.
 Was paired up with another Japanese missionary, although the chemistry wasn’t good between us.
 Nevertheless, working in the mission home was a great blessing.
 I had not learned the language well enough by December to become a senior companion, as others in my group were beginning to do, and being paired with yet another Japanese Elder gave me further opportunity to learn the language.
 The work in the “hombu” also allowed me to get to know the mission president and his wife and to have many experiences related to the running of the mission.
 It also allowed me to avoid having to work outdoors during the difficult Winter months.

-Feb 1983 – My full-time mission ended and I returned to Salt Lake City with mixed feelings of satisfaction and accomplishment, along with dread at what lay ahead.
-Upon my return I discovered that I had recently “inherited” my house back in the avenues.
+Feb 1983 – My full-time mission ended and I returned to Salt Lake City with mixed feelings.
+I felt both satisfaction and dread at what lay ahead.
+Upon my return I discovered that I had recently “inherited” my house in the avenues back.
 The purchasers had defaulted and filed for bankruptcy.
 I could have been left with a mortgage to pay and no property to show for it, but through Bob Hatch’s help, I was able to get the house back.
 Initially I was undecided about living in it because some tenants were there, but about a week after I returned from my mission, they suddenly vacated the house.
 At that point, I decided to move in and was also able to convince Kirk and Tom, another fellow in our singles ward, to move in as roommates.

 March 1983 – was rehired by Becton-Dickinson, the same company that had laid me off in 1978, although things had changed a lot and I didn’t enjoy working there as much as I did the first time around.